Hiking trails and camping sites in Ranua and surrounding areas

-The Paasonjärvi hiking trail is an approximately 11.3 km long route that runs through the old forest sanctuary.
+The Paasonjärvi hiking trail (link to a map) is an approximately 11.3 km long route that runs through the old forest sanctuary.
 This route is also quite easy to navigate and the wettest parts of the trail are equipped with duckboards.
 Paasonjoki and Paha-Paasonjoki have bridges.
 The starting point of the route is along Teerivaarantie, near the Paasonjoki river.

 With regard to the Paasonjärvi route, it should be noted that the route markings in the area are fairly poor and may be difficult to read.
 Some of the duckboards have already reached poor condition, which is why special care is needed in the area.
 Some of the bridges are also old and in poor condition and the same applies to the stairs down to Paasonjoki.
 The route also has a connection to the Paasonvaara observation trail and the Korouoma – Simojärvi hiking route.